JorjaFox/website/_posts-old-blog/2011-09-05-you-can-support-jfo.md

 Why is this?
 The economy, for the most part (don't ask me what happened to my 401k).
 Everyone's struggling.
 My family has been a one-income family for almost three years thanks to layoffs (I still have a job), and we've all had to make tough calls about what to cut out of our lives and what to keep.
 I plan to keep JFO, and if that means I don't go out for Starbucks coffees, or eat out one less time a month, well, I'm willing to pay.

-Still, the site costs money, and <em>if</em> you happen to be in a place where donations can flow, I do accept them.
+Still, the site costs money, and _if_ you happen to be in a place where donations can flow, I do accept them.
 <p style="text-align: center;">**<a href="https://jorjafox.net/support/"><img class="aligncenter size-medium wp-image-3754" title="Donate" src="//static.jorjafox.net/wordpress/2011/09/donate-230x153.jpg" alt="" width="230" height="153" /></a>**
 Of course, I suck at art, so if anyone wants to make a cool button about 250px wide (height variable), the font used on the header is <a href="http://www.impallari.com/lobster/">Lobster</a> and it's free.

 **So what do you do with the money?**

 I know someone's thinking this.
 Web hosting for JFO costs $60 a month.
 Yes, that's a lot, but compare the outages you get here with the ones you've seen on other fansites.
 Not to belittle their hosting, <a href="http://www.liquidweb.com/?RID=JFO123">Liquidweb</a> is fantastic.
-24/7 phone support means if the site goes down, they will actually call <em>me</em> and get it back up ASAFP.
+24/7 phone support means if the site goes down, they will actually call _me_ and get it back up ASAFP.
 They also worked with me to streamline the server to be as fast as it is.

-In addition, it lets me buy the DVDs so I can get you <em>Missing Persons</em> screencaps, donate money to<span style="text-decoration: underline;"> Skin Trade</span> and <span style="text-decoration: underline;">How I Became an Elephant</span>, which nets us DVDs of that.
+In addition, it lets me buy the DVDs so I can get you _Missing Persons_ screencaps, donate money to<span style="text-decoration: underline;"> Skin Trade</span> and <span style="text-decoration: underline;">How I Became an Elephant</span>, which nets us DVDs of that.

 Honestly, if your choice comes down to JFO or a charity, please, please, please pick the charity.
-I'm a website, but we <em>need</em> the planet.
+I'm a website, but we _need_ the planet.
 Part of the reason I'm always broke is I do three things with my money: Pay bills, put it in savings, donate to charity.
 So do that first.

 Oh and if you're out of work and I find out, you're getting your money back.
 That means you, young man.